Western Algarve Beaches: Where Nature Meets Serenity

-The Algarve is a part of Portugal.
-The western half of the Algarve gets the most tourists because it is right on the coast and looks so nice.
-These 12 western Algarve beaches are great for people who like to relax in the sun, surf, or just enjoy nature.
-Let's talk about the Western Algarve's best spots that you shouldn't miss.
+The Algarve is a southern part of Portugal.
+The western half of the Algarve attracts the most tourists because it is directly on the coast and boasts stunning scenery.
+These 12 Western Algarve beaches are ideal for those who enjoy relaxing in the sun, surfing, or simply appreciating nature.
+Let's talk about the Western Algarve's best beaches that you shouldn't miss.

 Why go to Western Algarve?

-The western Algarve in Portugal is still a great place to go to the beach.
+The western Algarve in Portugal remains a great destination for beach lovers.
 People love the western Algarve for its pretty beaches, hills, and small towns.
 There are good places to start in the old part of Lagos and at Praia Dona Ana.
 Check out the Sagres Fortress when you get to Sagres.
 The Costa Vicentina Natural Park in Aljezur and the huge Bordeira Beach in Carrapateira will blow your mind.

 Best 12 Western Algarve Beaches